 All volunteers who help to run our activities give their time freely to help young people enjoy Somerset Scouting.

 Leaders are interviewed locally and asked to provide references.
-Everyone working with young people in Scouting is asked to undertake a Criminal Record Check, sometimes known as a ‘police check’.
+Every adult working with young people in Scouting is subject to a Disclosure Barring Service (DBS) check initially and then at five yearly intervals.

 The Scout Association has a clear code of behaviour which is given to all adults working in Scouting, regardless of their role.
 This is also included in the training that leaders receive and offers advice about how young people should be treated.
 Everyone is expected to follow it.